seeARMS/blog/content/posts/my-first-post.md

 Huginn seemed to be a pretty powerful automation tool, but I wanted to take this a step further and introduce some organization - I wanted all notifications to be cataloged & delivered in a centralized way.
 A personal Slack workspace seemed like the perfect solution for this - I can have a `#flights` channel for flight deals, or a `#trending` channel for the, er, pending San Francisco emergencies.

 Another hard requirement I had was that I wanted all of this to be free.
-Huginn is self-hosted, and I quickly realized had pretty lax runtime resource requirements, so a GCP micro tier instance (1 instance free per month) was perfect for this.
+Huginn is self-hosted, and has pretty lax runtime resource requirements (even able to run on a [Raspberry Pi](https://github.com/huginn/huginn/wiki/Running-Huginn-on-minimal-systems-with-low-RAM-&-CPU-e.g.-Raspberry-Pi)), so a GCP micro tier instance (1 instance free per month) was perfect for this.

 ## Getting Started

 The easiest way to [install Huginn](https://github.com/huginn/huginn/blob/master/doc/docker/install.md "Huginn installation") is via Docker.
 Luckily, Google Compute Engine supports deploying Docker containers natively on a lean [container-optimized OS](https://cloud.google.com/container-optimized-os/docs "Container optimized GCP OS").

 f1-micro instances have 614MB of memory.
 This is not enough to run Huginn out of the box - doing so will cause Docker to encounter `Error Code 137` [(out of memory)](https://success.docker.com/article/what-causes-a-container-to-exit-with-code-137) errors.
-To solve this, we need to create a swap file.
+To solve this, we need to create a swap file in the VM.

 Head over to GCP, create a new project, and create a new instance.